Uiedbook/cradova/README.md

 function TodoList() {
   // can be used to hold multiple references const referenceSet = useRef();
-  // bind Comp to Signal
+  // bind Function to Signal
   todoStore.subscribe("todo", todoList);
   // vjs
   return main(